 Although Muslims are forbidden to drink alcohol, Morocco is liberal and not dry.
 By the recent number, Moroccans consume approximately 120 million litres of alcoholic beverages, 68.3 per cent of which is beer.
-However, nobody can beat my country in drinking, as in 2017 Lithuania was the heaviest drinking place in the world!

 Where to buy alcohol?